Moo-Ack-Productions/MCprep/docs/vivy_json_spec.md

 }
 ```

+- `version` - Version of the Vivy JSON format in use
 - `materials` - A dictionaty of Vivy materials.
-Each key represents the Vivy-side name of the material.
+Each key represents the Vivy-side name of the material
   - `base_material` - Blender-side name of the material
   - `desc` - Description of the material to show in the UI
   - `passes` - A dictionary of different pass types mapped to the node names of the image node containing the pass